-Config Key Description connector.Domain.Name (String) The AD domain that the remote workstations will join. connector.Domain.EnableAuthentication (Boolean) Enables AD authentication.
-Default: connector.Domain.DomainControllers (String) This flag specifies one or more domain controllers to use with the Connector.
-To specimultiple domain controllers use the following format:domain-controller dc1.domain.com,domain-controller dc2.domain.com,domain-controller dc3.domain.com. connector.domain.poolGroups (String) Specifies one or more Active Directory groups, by entering the distinguished name (DN to be assigned to pools for remote workstation management (eg,pool-group 'CN=GroupPool1,CN=Users,DC=sample,DC=col-pool-group 'CN=GroupPool2,CN=Users,DC=sample,DC=colconnector.domain.enableLdapMode (Boolean) Connections to Active Directory will be made using plaintext LDAP instead of encrypte LDAPS.
-This is meant only for testing, do NOT it in production. connector.domain.caCertPath (String) To supply a CA certificate for the connection to AD over LDAPS. connector.domain.insecure (Boolean) Skip certificate validation when connecting to the Active Directory using LDAPS.
-This option should only be used when connecti to the Active Directory deployed with self signe certificates.
-This will be ignored if a CA cert is provided. connector.Domain.EnableAuthentication connector.Domain.DomainControllers connector.domain.poolGroups connector.domain.enableLdapMode connector.domain.caCertPath
+Config Key Description connector.Domain.Name ( String ) The AD domain that the remote workstations will join. connector.Domain.EnableAuthentication (Boolean) Enables AD authentication.
+Default: true connector.Domain.DomainControllers (String) This flag specifies one or more domain controllers to use with the Connector.
+To specifi multiple domain controllers use the following format:domain-controller dc1.domain.com,domain- controller dc2.domain.com, domain-controller dc3.domain.com. connector.domain.poolGroups (String) Specifies one or more Active Directory groups, by entering the distinguished name (DN to be assigned to pools for remote workstation management (eg,pool-group 'CN=GroupPool1,CN=Users,DC=sample,DC=cor pool-group 'CN=GroupPool2,CN=Users,DC=sample,DC=cor connector.domain.enableLdapMode (Boolean) Connections to Active Directory will b made using plaintext LDAP instead of encrypte LDAPS.
+This is meant only for testing, do NOT u it in production. connector.domain.caCertPath (String) To supply a CA certificate for the connection to AD over LDAPS. connector.domain.insecure (Boolean) Skip certificate validation when connecting to the Active Directory using LDAPS This option should only be used when connecti to the Active Directory deployed with self signe certificates.
+This will be ignored if a CA cert is provided. connector.Domain.Name connector.Domain.EnableAuthentication connector.Domain.DomainControllers connector.domain.poolGroups connector.domain.enableLdapMode connector.domain.caCertPath